imagej/imagej.github.io/pages/BigStitcher_BDV.md

 Wiki.

-![Toggle per-view and per-channel coloring by pressing **c** in the main window.](BigStitcher_BDV_Colormode.png
-"Toggle per-view and per-channel coloring by pressing c in the main window.")
+![Toggle per-view and per-channel coloring by pressing **c** in the main window.](/images/pages/BigStitcher_BDV_Colormode.png "Toggle per-view and per-channel coloring by pressing c in the main window.")"

 In the BigDataViewer window accompanying the BigStitcher, you can switch between color schemes by pressing {% include key content='c' %} in the